lovepamba/lovepamba.github.io/_posts/2019-08-31-i-am-moving.md

 ---
 *(work in progress)*

 It is time for me to continue to create the life I want to live.
 In the process, I am leaving this town.
-The cost of living is so reasonable here, but the prospects for a high paying job are not as reasonable.
+The cost of living is so reasonable here, but the prospects for higher paying jobs is not as reasonable.

-I am currently wrapping my head around the fact that I am moving - for a better job opportunity.
-And again let me note that I am also leaving for the chance to continue to create the life I want to live.
+I am currently wrapping my head around the fact that I am leaving - for a better job opportunity.
+And again let me note that I am moving for the chance to continue to create the life I want to live.

 I am excited to be moving.
 The only fear/worry that sits with me is that I am going to be spending more than twice my current rent for this new place.
 But I have to keep reminding myself that upward mobility is a thing, and it is my time to level up.